-On June 18, 2024, the Company entered into a settlement agreement with Black Vulcan Resources LLC and its principal, Anthony Milewski ("Milewski", and collectively with Black Vulcan, the "Milewski Parties") in connection with the termination of the Milewski Parties' consulting arrangement.
+On June 18, 2024, the Company entered into a settlement agreement with Black Vulcan Resources LLC and its principal, Anthony Milewski ("Milewski", and collectively with Black Vulcan, the "Milewski Parties") in connection with various matters.

-Nickel 28 and the Milewski Parties entered into the settlement which includes a full and final mutual release of any claims between the parties, as well as a customary two-year standstill by the Milewski Parties.
-Pursuant to the settlement, the Milewski Parties will return to the Company 4,965,222 common shares of Nickel 28 for nil consideration; no compensation or other amounts will be paid by the Company to the Milewski Parties.
-The shares will be returned to treasury and cancelled, which will result in a decrease in the Company's issued and outstanding common shares.
+Pursuant to the settlement, the Milewski Parties returned to the Company 4,965,222 common shares of Nickel 28 for nil consideration; no compensation or other amounts are payable by the Company to the Milewski Parties.
+The shares were returned to treasury and cancelled, resulting in a decrease in the

+Company's issued and outstanding common shares.
 In connection with the Settlement, Milewski has resigned from the Board with immediate effect.